-As the earlier Applied Stochastic Processes course will have provided a sound introduction to Markov chains for anyone able to attend it who not already familiar with them, we don't repeat that introduction here.
+As the earlier Applied Stochastic Processes course will have provided a sound introduction to Markov chains for anyone able to attend it and not already familiar with them, we don't repeat that introduction here.
 Appendix A may provide a useful reference if these things are new to you (or, indeed, if it's some time since you've thought about them) and here we confine ourselves to a few essential definitions.

 There are various conventions in the literature, but we will use the term Markov chain to refer to any discrete time Markov process, whatever may be its state space.
-We'll assume here that the target distribution f is a continuous distribution over $E \subseteq \mathbb{R}^d$ for definiteness and to allow compact notation but it should be realised that these techniques can be used in much greater generality.
+(Sometimes the state space is also assumed to be discrete.)
+We'll assume here that the target distribution f is a continuous distribution over $E \subseteq \mathbb{R}^d$ for definiteness and for compact notation, but it should be realised that these techniques can be used in much greater generality.